Mich-L5/ASKmeGOC/README.md

 ## About
 This is a marketing website that I designed and developed for the ASKmeGOC web application during a 2024–2025 client project while working at Georgian College’s Research and Innovation department (RIE).

-The foundation of this website is WordPress, along with a Wordpress theme.
-It was then further customized using CSS and JavaScript.
+This website is built on the WordPress platform using a theme as its foundation, with additional customization implemented through CSS and JavaScript.

 As a native speaker of both English and French, I translated the site and implemented the language toggle functionality to ensure accessibility in both of Canada’s official languages.
 Users can switch between languages using the toggle in the top-right corner of the site.